Calling all pint-size pirates and diminutive buccaneers! The Children’s Gasparilla Parade is BACK for 2022!

 Learn more about how to elevate your day with reserved seating during the parade.
 This is a great option if you are looking for a bit more space and a front row view!

 Street parking close to the route will be hard to find and there will be a ton of traffic due to street closures.
-You might get lucky and snag a paid parking spot in a lot near the parade route, but if you’d rather not deal with it, plan to park in the Fort Brooke Garage (you can also park in the Whiting Street Garage if this one fills up) in Downtown Tampa–there will be a continuous trolley transporting guests to and from the parade route from 10 am-8:00 pm.
-It’s $10 for adults and kids riding with an adult are free.
-Meet the trolley at the intersection of Whiting and Franklin.
+You might get lucky and snag a paid parking spot in a lot near the parade route, but if you’d rather not deal with it, plan to park in the Fort Brooke Garage (you can also park in the Whiting Street Garage if this one fills up) in Downtown Tampa.
+The city will be charging an event rate to park.

 While the parade is the main event, Gasparilla is so much more than a parade!
 It’s an all day long celebration with plenty of things to do before and after the parade!